Nekith/jsoni18n/README.md

 * Translations files don't need to be in a specific location.
 * They don't even need to be files.
-* It can work with or without OpenFL.
+* It work with or without OpenFL.

 ## Installation